miyamo2/xtract/README.md

-# cull
+# xtractiter
-cull the iterator
+Extracting iterators from a collection.